mackness/mackness.github.io/resume.md

 * Collaborate with the design team to develop high quality responsive interfaces.
 * Developed and converted wireframes into high fidelity functional prototypes.
-* Consistently made important UX decisions.
+* Made important UX decisions.
 * Contributed to our React based admin dashboard called Distillery along with other internal tools.
 * Interact with RESTful APIs.
 * Took large scale, ultra high traffic sites from concept to completion.
-* Designed massive front end codebases in a modular, reusable and maintainable way.
+* Designed front end codebases in a modular, reusable and maintainable way.
 * Ensure all of Whalerock's front end code is of the highest possible quality.

 #### [Vision Internet](http://www.visioninternet.com/)